hisaac/PRIME-skillz-check/README.md

 # Prime Skills Check-In

+This was a quiz of sorts, early on in the time at Prime.

 Fork this repo, then try to complete all of the exercises split into 9 modules.
 This is an opportunity to confirm what you know and pinpoint areas you might need to work on.